Synopsis

 What Do Societal Beauty Standards Have to Do with Breast Cancer?

-23/10/2024 Duration: 24minHost Rachel Feltman is joined by Jasmine McDonald, an assistant professor of epidemiology at Columbia University’s Mailman School of Public Health, to discuss the disturbing trend of an increase in early-onset breast cancer diagnoses.
+23/10/2024 Duration: 23minHost Rachel Feltman is joined by Jasmine McDonald, an assistant professor of epidemiology at Columbia University’s Mailman School of Public Health, to discuss the disturbing trend of an increase in early-onset breast cancer diagnoses.
 They explore how chronic exposure to endocrine disruptors could be fueling this rise and examine the surprising role that societal beauty standards may play in shaping these risks.
-This episode is part of “Women’s Health,” an editorially independent special project produced with financial support from Organon.
 We value your input!
 Take our quick survey to share your feedback.
 Email us at sciencequickly@sciam.com if you have any questions, comments or ideas for stories we should cover!
 Discover something new every day: subscribe to Scientific American and sign up for Today in Science, our daily newsletter.
 Science Quickly is produced by Rachel Feltman, Fonda Mwangi, Kelso Harper, Madison Goldberg and Jeff DelViscio.
 Shayna Posses and Aaron Shattuck fact-check our show.
-Our t
+Our theme music was composed by Dominic Smith.
+Learn more about your ad choices.
+Visit megaphone.fm/adchoices

 -